gruntwork-io/terragrunt/README.md

 `auto-retry` will try a maximum of three times to re-run the command, at which point it will deem the error as not transient, and accept the terraform failure.
 Retries will occur when the error is encountered, pausing for 5 seconds between retries.

-Known errors that `auto-retry` will rerun, are maintained in the `TerragruntOptions.RetryableErrors` map.
+Known errors that `auto-retry` will rerun, are maintained in the `TerragruntOptions.RetryableErrors` array.
 Future upgrades to `terragrunt` may include the ability to configure `auto-retry` - pass in additional error strings, configure max retries and set retry interval - via the `terragrunt` config.

 To disable `auto-retry`, use the `--terragrunt-no-auto-retry` command line option or set the `TERRAGRUNT_AUTO_RETRY` environment variable to `false`.